Bawnorton/BetterTrims/README.md

 - Redstone: +10% Movement speed per piece.
 - Copper: +0.05 Swim velocity per piece (does not stack with depth strider or dolphins grace).
 - Gold: Piglins will not attack you.
-- Emerald: +5% Discount on trades with villagers per piece.
+- Emerald: +12.5% Discount on trades with villagers per piece.
 - Diamond: +5% Damage reduction per piece.
 - Lapis: Increases enchantability of the piece to 30.
 (Diamond is 10, Gold is 25)
 - Amethyst: 6.25% chance per piece per second to reduce the duration of a negative potion effect by 1 second, or increase the duration of a positive potion effect by 1 second.
+  - On average this will cause positive potions effect to last 33% longer and negative potion effects to end 20% sooner.

 ### Config
 All numerical values can be changed in the config file.
 The config file is located in the `config` folder in your `.minecraft` folder.